 1985 - Blood tests to detect HIV are developed.

 December 1, 1988 - First World AIDS Day.

-1999 - Researchers in the U.S. find evidence that HIV-1 most likely originated in a population of chimpanzees in West Africa.
+1999 - Researchers in the United States find evidence that HIV-1 most likely originated in a population of chimpanzees in West Africa.
 The virus appears to have been transmitted to people who hunted, butchered and consumed the chimpanzees for food.

-2011 - The UN announces that the overall number of new HIV infections has decreased by 20 percent in the past decade.
+2011 - The United Nations announces that the overall number of new HIV infections has decreased by 20% in the past decade.

 March 3, 2013 - Researchers announce that a baby born infected with HIV has been "functionally cured."
 The child, born in Mississippi, was given high doses of antiretroviral drugs within 30 hours of being born.
 Two years later, doctors were unable to detect evidence of HIV in the child's blood.

-June 18, 2013 - Marking the 10th anniversary of PEPFAR, Secretary Kerry announces that the millionth child has been born HIV-free due to prevention of mother-to-child transmission programs (PMTCT).
+June 18, 2013 - Marking the 10th anniversary of PEPFAR, Secretary John F. Kerry announces that the millionth child has been born HIV-free due to prevention of mother-to-child transmission programs (PMTCT).